 - the owner of any property or vehicle that has been damaged from the crash.

 You must report a crash to the police if:

 - a vehicle involved needs to be towed away

 - any driver involved fails to provide their details to any other drivers involved in the crash

 - any person involved is killed or injured.

 It is an offence to drive with an animal in your lap or to drive when you don't have proper control of your vehicle.
 We recommend animals travelling inside your vehicle be restrained in some way for the safety and welfare of the animal and the occupants of the vehicle.
 The road rules do not specifically require an animal to be restrained while travelling inside a vehicle.

 Travelling outside a vehicle

 If an animal is carried in the tray of a ute or in a trailer it is classed as a load and must be safely restrained.
-Read more about restraining loads.
+Read more about transporting dogs in utes.